+Due: Ongoing

-Due: Ongoing Weighting: 30%
+Weighting: 30%

-Human Services Sector Presentation (20 percent)
+Human Services Sector Discussion and Presentation (20 percent)

-From Week 3 students in small groups will be required to lead discussion on a Human Service Area.
+From Week 3 students will be required to lead discussion on a Human Service Area through the weekly discussion forum.
 The discussion should provide an overview of the key characteristics of that area, including key policy reform in the area, the services (or programs), facilities, budget and numbers of clients in the human service sector in Australia.
-Additionally, the task will be assessed on the capacity of the presenters to engage other students in the learning process.
-Groups are encouraged to identify a Human Service area of interest to them.
-However this could be selected from one of the following areas of service provision: aged care; disability support services; disability employment services; child care; child welfare/ child protection services; mental health care; housing/homelessness; services for Indigenous Australians; Juvenile Justice; services for Migrants/Refugees; Drug and Alcohol services; and Human services and the criminal justice system - adult offenders.
+Additionally, the task will be assessed on the capacity of the facilitator to engage other students in the learning process.
+Students are encouraged to identify a Human Service area of interest to them and allocations will be made in the first two weeks of the unit.
+However this could be selected from one of the following areas of service provision: aged care; disability support services; disability employment services; child care; child welfare/ child protection services; mental health care; housing/ homelessness; services for Indigenous Australians; Juvenile Justice; services for Migrants/ Refugees; Drug and Alcohol services; and Human services and the criminal justice system - adult offenders.
+Additionally, students will be required to submit a 2-3-page paper that includes the presentation notes, including features of the human services sector.